The Swan Trust

 We continue to work closely together as part of the wider Woking Schools Learning Partnership (WSLP) of 33 schools.
-We have worked more closely as a smaller group of five schools since 2012 and became an Umbrella Trust in 2013.
-We chose to formalise this relationship on 1st September 2019 as part of our long term commitment to work together and, most importantly, our shared values and ethos.
+We have worked more closely as a group of six schools since 2012 and became an Umbrella Trust in 2013.
+We chose to formalise this relationship on 1st September 2019 as part of our long term commitment to work together and became a MAT continuing with our shared values and ethos.
 This has also enabled us to expand and we welcomed the sixth school into our Trust on 1st October 2020.

 How does it work?

 The SWAN Trust (MAT) was registered formally with the Department for Education (DfE) on 1st September 2019.
 Our aim is that our six schools, who share a child centered ethos, will continue to work effectively together to enhance the education of all the children in our care.

 Priorities for 2020/21:

 - To improve child outcomes, teaching, learning and assessment across The SWAN Trust, focusing on gaps that have arisen.

 - To raise standards in leadership across The SWAN Trust.